Hannah McKay

 Hannah McKay is a fictional character portrayed by Yvonne Strahovski, in the seventh and eighth seasons of the Showtime television series Dexter.

 Hannah is first introduced in season 7, episode 3, "Buck the System", as the former accomplice of a spree killer, and Hannah becomes romantically involved with Dexter Morgan.

 At some point during the timeline in between Dexter and the revival series Dexter: New Blood, Hannah dies of pancreatic cancer.

 Character history

+Hannah McKay was born in Clopton, Alabama in July 30, 1982.
+When she was 15, her boyfriend Wayne Randall took her on a trip that became a three-state killing spree.
+She spent six years in juvenile detention after pleading guilty to being Randall's accomplice.
+She claimed not to have actually committed any of the murders and received immunity from prosecution after agreeing to testify against Randall.
+McKay then poisoned a counselor who had been molesting her and her friend Arlene Schram.